relevance/org-html-slideshow/README.md

 Examples
 ========================================

-Run `script/build development` to generate JavaScript files.
+Run `script/build development` to generate JavaScript files for the examples.

 You will need [Emacs](http://www.gnu.org/software/emacs/) and [org-mode](http://orgmode.org/) to generate the HTML.